 That’s why I turned to fellow travel bloggers to help me get to know a little more about my own state.

-This post a compilation of submissions of things to do in Dallas, written by those who know.
+This post is a compilation of submissions of things to do in Dallas, written by those who know.

 Where to stay in Dallas